henrifrancois/os-readings/reading05.md

 > How to support a large address space, given the limits of the base and bounds approach?

 ## Segmentation: Generalized base and bounds
+Programs with large address spaces would be quite problematic in our initial model, since they would be engulfing a significant portion of memory each time they would be running.
+**Segmentation** is the idea that the different portions of memory in a program (code, stack, heap), can be logically separated within the address space.
+Additionally, segmentation implies that the initial memory segments loaded into the address space are not exactly contiguous: space is left for each of these different segments to grow individually.
+Each segment is defined by a base and bounds registers.
+The address translation for each segment is done the same as before.
+When an out-of-bounds address is referred to, a **segmentation fault** occurs.

 ## Segment References
+Segment bounds can be explicitly defined, where the bounds register is assigned a value by default, or implicitly defined bounds, where the hardware determines the bounds based on how the address was formed.

 ## Stack
+Since the stack grows upwards instead of downwards, the MMU needs information on the direction of growth of a segment.
+Then the address translation is done based on the direction of growth of the segment.

 ## Support for Sharing
+Code sharing is a thing, but _protection bits_ are needed to make it happen.
+Protection bits indicate the permissions (read, write, execute) by a program on a specific segment.

 ## Fine-grained vs Coarse-grained Segmentation
+We've covered coarse-grained segmentation, but fine-grained segmentation is more flexible in terms of memory address spaces, but require additional hadware support, such as a segment table

 ## OS Support
+External fragmentation describes the state of memory containing a number of small ranges of free space but lacking adequate continuous free space range to accomodate new segments.
+While it is possible to rearrange the available space to accomodate the incoming segment, it is an expensive operation.
+Free list management algorithms may help keep large extents of memory available for allocation.
+As this is a hard problem, there isn't really an optimal solution ¯\_(ツ)_/¯